europaphp/skeleton/readme.markdown

     Loader::map('\MyNamespace\MyClass', '/path/to/MyNamespace/MyClass.php');

 The loader will first look for a class in the mapping and load the corresponding file if it is found.
 If not, it will go through the load paths and attempt to find it there.
 This is useful if need to specify a handful of mappings for the most commonly used classes and don't really care if the stragglers are searched for in the load paths.
+In all reality, this will be a micro-optimization for a lot of applications.
+For some, though, it could make all the difference.

+### Autoloading

 At any time, we can register the `\Europa\Loader::load()` method as an autoloader by calling `\Europa\Loader::register()`.